Etharsys/M2_PM/doc/research.md

 ### Grid based method

-In the Eulerian viewpoint, the simulation takes place in a specific finite volume of space, which is represented by a 3D or 2D grid or field.
+In the **Eulerian viewpoint**, the simulation takes place in a specific finite volume of space, which is represented by a 3D or 2D grid or field.
 The grid space is divided into a number of rectangular cells and the fluid flows through it.
 The  quantities  of the fluid are defined at every point of the grid.
 Instead of keeping record of every single particle  and its attributes, we keep record of the cells of a grid  where we can measure  how  their values change over time.
 (Bridson, 2008)

 Implementation explained :